-- \ALL absences from school must be justified by parents, guardians or students over 18.
+- ALL absences from school must be justified by parents, guardians or students over 18.
 Students will be recorded as UNEXPLAINED/TRUANT if a phone call or note is not received in a timely manner.
-Unexplained absences will be dealt with in several ways, including parental notification, detentions, in school suspension or if problems persist, out-of -chool suspension. - \Students late for class must report directly to class.
-Admit slips will only be issued to students arriving late at school after period one and/or to students returning from being excused earlier. - \Students over 18 may write their own notes, provided they fulfill their primary responsibilities of a good student: good attendance, hard work, passing marks.
-Sign-out privileges may be revoked if a student's lack of attendance is impacting on academic achievement.
-Students who have signed out of class are not to remain on school property.
+Unexplained absences will be dealt with in several ways, including parental notification, detentions, in school suspensions or if problems persist, out-of -chool suspension. - Students late for class must report directly to class.
+Admit slips will only be issued to students returning from being excused earlier.